PlayingBox/BabyDestinationCodingChallenge/README.md

 ## API Documentation

 All the API's relevant to the application have been documented and made available publically on https://documenter.getpostman.com/view/764635/RzZ1rhxs.
-Please have a look for detailed information and to gain more clear insights.
+Please have a look for detailed information and to gain clearer insights.

 ## Architecture